 An anniversary keynote commemorating the 25 years of European academies’ cooperation and reflecting on the future of European research was provided by Jean-Eric Paquet, the European Commission Director-General for Research and Innovation.

-More information is available at the ALLEA website here.
+More information, including videos of the speeches and panels, is available at the ALLEA website here.